optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

     convergence_absolute_params_tolerance=1e-8,
     adaptive=False,
 ):
-    pass
+    options = {
+        "maxiter": stopping_max_iterations,
+        "maxfev": stopping_max_criterion_evaluations,
+        # both tolerances seem to have to be fulfilled for Nelder-Mead to converge.
+        # if not both are specified it does not converge in our tests.
+        "xatol": convergence_absolute_params_tolerance,
+        "fatol": convergence_absolute_criterion_tolerance,
+        "adaptive": adaptive,
+    }

+    res = scipy.optimize.minimize(
+        fun=criterion,
+        x0=x,
+        bounds=_get_scipy_bounds(lower_bounds, upper_bounds),
+        method="Nelder-Mead",
+        options=options,
+    )

+    return process_scipy_result(res)
 ```

 The first two arguments (`criterion` and `x`) are mandatory.
 The lack of any arguments
 related to derivatives signifies that `scipy_neldermead` is a gradient free algorithm.
 The bounds show that it supports box constraints.
 The remaining arguments define the
-supported stoppin criteria and algorithm options as well as their default values.
+supported stopping criteria and algorithm options as well as their default values.

 The decorator simply attaches information to the function as `_algorithm_info`
 attribute.
 This originated as a hack but was never changed afterwards.
 The